 Matt oversees the Fund’s extensive support for the drive for equal rights and opportunities for LGBT people.

 Matt is a nationally recognized LGBT rights leader with a diverse background in political advocacy and civil rights.
-He joined the Fund in 2008 to oversee its /issues-impact/gay-lesbian-rights and immigrant rights programs.
+He joined the Fund in 2008 to oversee its LGBT Equality and Immigrant Rights programs.
 Under Matt’s leadership, the Fund played a critical role in advancing marriage equality across the country by supporting public education, research, litigation, and community organizing.
-Matt served as co-chair of the Civil Marriage Collaborative, a partnership of key marriage equality funders.
+Matt served as co-chair of the Civil Marriage Collaborative, a partnership of key marriage equality funders which raised $163 million to help secure the freedom to marry.

-Matt also has overseen the Fund’s work to build bridges between gay and immigrant communities and to study and test ways to increase individual giving to LGBT organizations.
+Matt has also overseen the Fund’s work to build bridges between gay and immigrant communities, research ways to move hearts and minds on immigration reform, and to study and test ways to increase individual giving to LGBT organizations.

-Before joining the Fund, Matt was executive director of the National Gay and Lesbian Task Force.
+Before joining the Fund, Matt was executive director of the National LGBTQ Task Force.
 Under his leadership, the Task Force’s budget and staff more than doubled, and it reestablished itself as a leading voice for LGBT rights in the nation’s capital.

 Prior to his work in gay and lesbian rights, Matt was involved in prison policy and administration.
 A graduate of the New York University School of Law, Matt is a founder of Heritage of Pride, which organizes New York City’s annual LGBT pride events, and a former member of the New York City Human Rights Commission.